Estate Planning Attorney NYC

-A “traditional” experience working with an estate planning lawyer is document driven.
-I strive to be relationship driven.
+A “traditional” experience working with an estate planning lawyer is document-driven.
+As a dedicated Estate Planning Attorney in NYC, I strive to be relationship-driven.
 The public at large, believe that the backbone to proper planning is a good set of documents.
-Documents like wills, trusts, powers of attorney, etc. However, the backbone to proper planning is understanding the desired results.
+Documents like wills, trusts, powers of attorney, advanced directives, etc. However, the backbone to proper planning is understanding the desired results.
 Documents are tools we use to obtain those desired results.

 You might remember your lawyer said something about moving your bank accounts into the trust.
 So you will go to the bank, forget what you were supposed to do, call your lawyer’s office, get a voicemail, have to leave the bank and wait for a call back, (which takes several hours at least and sometimes days) and by that time, you will have gotten busy with other things and never get around to moving that bank account.
 A few weeks later, a bill arrives in the mail for $50.00 for 15 minutes of your lawyer’s time for answering a couple of questions.
 You then remind yourself – don’t call the lawyer ever again.